 Detailed analysis by the IBT concluded that the violation occurred in part due to COVID-19.

 YRC Freight road drivers who ran at least 15 trips in 2021 and are on the seniority list as of December 31, 2021 are eligible for the $1,250 payout.
+Over 200 YRC road drivers at the Charlotte terminal in Local 71 will be receiving payouts, according to company information provided to the IBT.

 The monetary settlement is the result of YRC Freight violating Article 29, Section 6 of the Yellow National Master Freight Agreement by exceeding the maximum 29% allowed road and rail purchased transportation for 2021.
 Click here to see the MOU.